dkarthe/webjeda-blog/_posts/2016-04-14-jekyll-toc.md

 {: .clear}
 I always liked the Wikipedia **Table of Contents** section which is present in almost every article.
 It gives us a good insight of the whole article in a few headlines.
 Imagine, if that was not there; how hard it would be to find things you wanted.
 Things like someone's career, early life etc., Here is a [sample page](https://en.wikipedia.org/wiki/Kannada){:rel='nofollow'}{:target="_blank"}

 I have used a similar kind of TOC on my blog.
-At least it looks the same!
+At least it looks similar!
 So here is the Table of Contents of this blog post.

-<div class="clear"></div>
+This is how it looks like.

 * Do not remove this line (it will not be displayed)